-Drawing from a Distributive Leadership Model, Ridgeview Charter School will retain its teachers through; (A) Competitive wages and benefits (B) A strong leadership based community that trickles down from the Board of Directors to the students.
-We will create teacher lead positions, deans, coaches and (C) other leadership opportunities.

-(E) Constructive coaching by the lead administrator and assistant administrator

-(F) Annual Pay increases

-(G) Participation in SWOT (Strengths, Weakness, Opportunities, Threats) analysis and annual goals setting.

-(H) Internal promotions

-(I) Input, innovation and feedback from staff and teachers outside of scheduled SWOT analysis.

-(j) Encourage and support teacher development.

-(K) Ridgeview Charter School wants to be an employer of choice, we celebrate our successes and recognize accomplishments and work together to solve any issues.

-(L) Create a detailed job description.

-2. Provide a description of the relationship that will exist between the charter school employees and the nonprofit board.
+Drawing from a Distributive Leadership Model, Ridgeview Charter School will retain its teachers through;

+- (A) Competitive wages and benefits - (B) A strong leadership based community that trickles down from the Board of Directors to the students. - (C) We will create teacher lead positions, deans, coaches and other leadership opportunities. - (D) We will provide a nurturing and safe environment - (E) Constructive coaching by the lead administrator and assistant administrator - (F) Annual Pay increases - (G) Participation in SWOT (Strengths, Weakness, Opportunities, Threats) analysis and annual goals setting. - (H) Internal promotions - (I) Input, innovation and feedback from staff and teachers outside of scheduled SWOT analysis. - (j) Encourage and support teacher development. - (K) Ridgeview Charter School wants to be an employer of choice, we celebrate our successes and recognize - accomplishments and work together to solve any issues. - (L) Create a detailed job description. - 2.
+Provide a description of the relationship that will exist between the charter school employees and the nonprofit board.